-with no reasonable bases for making such statements, and failing to disclose the risks associated with purchasing PBEC shares.
+with no reasonable basis for making such statements, and failing to disclose the risks associated with purchasing PBEC shares.

-- (l) In addition, Skymark made the statements without disclosing the facts that: - i. you, Boyle, and Benjamin Kirk, either directly or through nominee corporations, were involved, along with other third parties, in purchasing the shell corporation that became PBEC; - ii. you and Benjamin Kirk, had significant ongoing involvement in PBEC's business and operations; and - iii. you, and the other Skymark Directors, at various times, held a significant number of PBEC shares, either directly, beneficially, or on behalf of third parties.
+- (l) In addition, Skymark made the statements without disclosing the facts that: - i. you, Benjamin and John Kirk, either directly or through nominee corporations, were involved, along with other third parties, in purchasing the shell corporation that became PBEC; - ii.
+Benjamin and John Kirk, had significant ongoing involvement in PBEC's business and operations; and - iii. you, and Benjamin and John Kirk, at various times, held a significant number of PBEC shares, either directly, beneficially, or on behalf of third parties.